Sludovic/ComposerManualInstallWinXP-/README.md

 ONLY the Application Data directory is WINXP specific and the URL to install *composer*

-You can change to *http* if not working
+You can change it to *http* if not working

 **Manual Install**